piafle3005/group3/use-cases/use-case-4.md

-# USE CASE: 4 Report of the top N populated countries in a continent where N is provided by the user.
+# USE CASE: 4 Report of the top N populated countries in the world where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information I want to create a report of the top N populated countries in a continent where N is provided by the user.
+As an employee that is working for an organisation that requires reporting on population information I want to create a report of the top N populated countries in the world where N is provided by the user.

 ### Scope